Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Discussion

-Overall, we hope that this model, or refined versions of it, will contribute to a deeper understanding of the inefficiencies and instabilities in production at both firm and market levels, and ultimately shed light on how these factors impact our societies both economically and socially.
+Overall, we hope that this model, or refined versions of it, will contribute to a deeper understanding of the inefficiencies of production at both the firm-level and the market-level, and ultimately shed light on how these factors impact our economic societies at large.

 \\ \\ \\ \rule{\textwidth}{.05cm}\\ \\ \textbf{Declarations} This work and the publication have been supported by the Chair Management of Creativity, funded by Schmidt Groupe and the Fondation Université de Strasbourg.
 The authors have no competing interests to declare.